-In better shape than the remaining participants, Scott Piercy and Justin Hicks, Miller lined up his 25-foot birdie putt with the circa 1992 Maxfli Tad Moore putter he put in the bag on Monday morning.
+In better shape than the remaining participants, Scott Piercy and Justin Hicks, Miller lined up his 25-foot birdie putt with the circa 1992 Maxfli Tad Moore putter he put in his bag Monday morning.

 Miller struck the putt.
 The pace was perfect.
 The line was true.
 It should have gone in, but it stopped on the edge of the cup.
 A collective groan came from the crowd of 75 around the green.

-Maybe it was the rumble of noise, or a gust of wind, but as Miller walked head-down to his ball, it disappeared into the cup.
+Maybe it was the rumble of noise, or a gust of wind, but as Miller walked, head down in dejection, to his ball, it disappeared into the cup.

 'I didn't even see it go in,' he said.

 The crowd roared.
-Miller looked up to see his destiny and celebrated with fist pumps, smiles and unadulterated joy.
-After 12 attempts to qualify for the U.S. Open and seven times at sectionals, Miller was in the U.S. Open.
+Miller looked up to see his destiny and celebrated with fist pumps..
+After 12 attempts to qualify for the U.S. Open, including seven times at sectionals, Miller was finally in.

-As he walked off the green, the gallery walked up to shake his hand, pat him on the back and wish him well.
+As he walked off the green, the gallery pressed in to shake his hand, pat him on the back and wish him well.
 One of us had gotten into the U.S. Open.
 It was time for every man to celebrate the everyman.

-Clearly nervous as the playoff began back at Scioto’s par-3 ninth, Miller made a routine par at the first hole of sudden death.
-He sank a six-foot par putt at the second hole to stay alive after first alternate Morgan Hoffmann made birdie to lock up the first of the three spots.
+After starting with a routine par, Miller sank a 6-foot par putt at the second hole to stay alive after first alternate Morgan Hoffmann made birdie to lock up the first of the three spots.

-'He's like a good wine,' Hough said.
+'He's like a good wine,' friend and caddie Kirk Hough said.
 'He gets better with age.'

-Miller gives plenty.
-He has worked tirelessly to expand the junior golf program back in Youngstown, sacrificing time with his wife and five-year-old son, Nathan.
+Miller is extensively involved in junior golf, working long hours to expand the junior program back in Youngstown, sacrificing time with his wife and 5-year-old son, Nathan.